 India’s Broken Tryst by Tavleen Singh takes you through the two ends of the spectrum that make the Indian society.
 At one end are the rich politicians, businessmen & journalists who operate from the drawing rooms of Lutyen’s Delhi.
 At the other end are the people who are born on the footpath or roadside and would probably die at the same.
 If you are an average middle-class person and here I mean any middle-class person not the lower middle class or the upper middle class, both these worlds are alien to you.
 You are as alien to the world where ex-royals are still referred as His Highness or Yuvraj.
 Just as you are to the children who go through the garbage dumps in search of bits of food.
 So sit back and get introduced to the two ends of the Indian society.

 She attributes the resentment towards Modi to the simple reason – he is a total outsider to the Lutyen’s zone.
-In her opinion, an Advani or a Jaitely would have been more acceptable than an absolute outsider – Modi.
-She also points out that the 2002 Gujarat riots were not the worst riots this country has seen but these were the first televised riots and that is what made them look the ugliest.
+In her opinion, an Advani or a Jaitley would have been more acceptable than an absolute outsider – Modi.
+She also points out that the 2002 Gujarat riots were not the worst riots this country has seen.
+But these were the first televised riots.
+And that is what made them look the ugliest.
 She also observes that these days riots do not last more than few hours as TV starts showing people and things then become too obvious.